tokio-rs/website/content/docs/getting-started/futures.md

     parent: getting_started
 ---

-Now we will go over the Tokio runtime model and futures.
+Let's take a closer look at futures.
 Tokio is built on top of the [`futures`] crate and uses its runtime model.
 This allows it to interop with other libraries also using the [`futures`] crate.

 **Note**: This runtime model is very different than async libraries found in other languages.
 While, at a high level, APIs can look similar, the way code gets executed differs.

+We'll be taking a closer look at the runtime in the next section, but a basic understanding of the runtime is necessary to understand futures.
+To gain this understanding, we'll firs tlook at the synchronous model that Rust uses by default and see how this differs from Tokio's asynchronous model.

 # Synchronous Model